 Senior Editor Val Vinokur showcases writing that bridges cultures, literature in, and conversations about, translation.

-Focusing on how media, digital technology, and politics are shaping public culture, senior editors Julia Sonnevend and Chris Anderson explore the ways that media and their publics constitute each other.
+Focusing on how media, digital technology, and politics are shaping public culture, and exploring the ways that media and their publics constitute each other.

 Exploring the histories of the New School, senior editors Julia Foulkes and Mark Larrimore convene scholars to examine the history of one institution to contextualize and confront the pressing issues facing higher education and public life today.